 The Dolomites are reflected in Lake Molveno, a jewel of the Adamello Brenta Nature Park: a postcard picture for a natural context considered an epitome of land management.

 We are within a majestic natural setting comprising the Brenta Group mountain range, and the Monte Gazza and Paganella massif, precisely 40 kilometers from Trento.
-Lake Molveno is an Alpine lake of natural origin that in 2018 was named Italy’s most beautiful lake by Legambiente and the Italian Touring Club for the fifth year in a row, for the quality of its waters, beaches and services.
+Lake Molveno is an Alpine lake of natural origin that in 2021 was named Italy’s most beautiful lake by Legambiente and the Italian Touring Club, for the quality of its waters, beaches and services.
 The town of Molveno, which was awarded the Orange Flag by the Touring Club, is to the north of the lake.

 What to do